-- Look for the TAP application link on the FAFSA confirmation page.
-If you are a New York State resident and include any college in NYS on your FAFSA, you'll see the link on the confirmation page.
+- Look for the blue "Start your state application" link on the FAFSA confirmation page.
+If you are a New York State resident be sure to include at least one college located in New York State on your FAFSA in order to see the application link on the confirmation page.

-- Carefully review the Student Aid Report (SAR) emailed to you after the FAFSA has been processed.
+- Carefully review the Student Aid Report (SAR) available on fafsa.gov after the FAFSA has been processed.
 Verify that all information is correct.
-If needed, you can make corrections to your FAFSA at fafsa.ed.gov.
+If needed, you can make online corrections to your FAFSA.

-- Procrastinate – complete the FAFSA as soon as possible after October 1.
+- Procrastinate – complete the FAFSA as soon as possible after October 1st of your senior year of high school.
 Many colleges have early deadlines for consideration of scholarships, grants and other forms of financial aid.

 - Assume you don’t qualify for financial aid!
-At least 1.7 million students nationwide don’t complete a FAFSA because they think they are ineligible, but about one-third of these students would have qualified for a Pell Grant - including many who would have qualified for a full Pell Grant, worth $5,815.
+At least 1.7 million students nationwide don’t complete a FAFSA because they think they are ineligible, including many who would have qualified for a federal Pell Grant.

-- Decide your don't need to complete the FAFSA.
-Many scholarships and grants are based on merit and other factors, but still require a FAFSA for consideration.
+- Decide you don't need to complete the FAFSA.
+Many scholarships and grants are based on merit and other factors but still require a FAFSA for consideration.

-- Forget to sign the form using the correct federal FSA IDs for you and your parent.
+- Forget to sign the FAFSA using the correct FSA IDs for you and your parent.

-- Forget, the first word in FAFSA is “Free.”
+- Forget that the first word in FAFSA is “Free.”
 Beware of anyone charging a fee to file the FAFSA for you.
 There is no “secret” method of qualifying for more aid, nor do you have to pay to file the application.